chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **Proper Video Attributes**: Videos now have correct duration and thumbnail for proper display in Telegram (fixes black thumbnails and 00:00 duration).
 - **Media Tab Support**: Files are uploaded as native media types (photos/videos) instead of documents to appear in the Media tab.
 - **Grouped Media Uploads**: Uploads images and videos as separate grouped albums with archive name as caption.
-- **Queue Management System**: Limits to 2 concurrent downloads and 2 concurrent uploads to prevent API rate limits, with all incoming files queued and processed according to the limits.
+- **Sequential Processing**: Fully sequential file processing (download → compress → upload → cleanup) to prevent memory issues on low-resource devices like Android Termux.
+Only one file is processed at a time to minimize memory usage.
 - **Crash Recovery System**: Current processing state is saved to `current_process.json` every minute to persist across restarts, ensuring graceful recovery after crashes.
 - **Automatic Retry for Failed Operations**: Failed operations (due to FloodWaitError or other network issues) are automatically saved to `failed_operations.json` and retried every 30 minutes.
 - **FastTelethon Parallel Downloads**: Automatic 10-20x speed acceleration for large files using parallel MTProto connections.